ic-labs/django-icekit/docs/customising/concepts.rst

 For collections of content, consider using a more traditional Django model, and maybe define a Page Type and/or Content Plugin for listing/navigating through the collection.
-ICEkit provides some :ref:`collection helpers <content-collections>` to aid this process.
+GLAMkit provides some :ref:`collection helpers <content-collections>` to aid this process.

 ..
 TODO: link to creating content models/content plugins